muuyo/asw-modding-book/src/README.md

 This wiki aims to fix this.
 I've aimed to format it to be as linearly digestible as I can, with each section laid out in turn.
 Note that Guilty Gear Strive is the modding game of choice for the only editor (muuyo); as such, information on other games is welcome.
 Please either contribute to [the Github](https://github.com/muuyo/asw-modding-book) or ping me directly for anything quick that would be helpful to add.
 However, I'm but one man, and my attention is terrible, so I may take a while to get to it.

+*As well, if you really wish to financially support (though completely unnecessary), the profiles linked above have donation links.*